 None of the monitoring sites in the Independence-Oak Wellfield are in ON status.
 Independence-Oak exempt wells have a combined capacity of 13,973 acre-feet.
 The total available pumping capacity in the Independence-Oak Wellfield is 13,973 acre-feet.
-The anticipated range of groundwater pumping in the Independence-Oak Wellfield for the first six months of the 2015-16 runoff year is between approximately 5,500 and 8,100 acre-feet, which includes water for irrigation, town water system, and E/M project supply.
+The anticipated range of groundwater pumping in the Independence-Oak Wellfield for the first six months of the 2015-16 runoff year is between 5,280 and 7,200 acre-feet, which includes water for municipal, irrigation, town, and E/M project supply.